akamensky/XpressJ/README.md

     - ~~Add "all" verb to match any of HTTP verbs~~
     - ~~Validate route URI on application start (when adding routes)~~
 - __0.3.0__
-    - Add file handling (as bytes array)
+    - Add file handling (file upload / as bytes array)
+    - Add static file handling
+    - Website
+    - ~~Logo~~ Still need better one
 - 0.4.0
     - Add session handling
 - 0.5.0